sciforce/phones-las/README.md

 use `--use_pyramidal --pass_hidden_state --bottom_only` flags combination.

 Rerun of `train.py` would result in most of parameters restored from original run.
 Thus, if you wish to override this behaviour, delete `hparams.json` file.

+This codebased has been used to train models referenced in our paper.
+It also can be used to replicate results on sequence level accuracies and word error rates.
+For frame level accuracies computations we used a Jupyter Notebook that is not included in this repository.

 ## References